canonical/rust-best-practices/CONTRIBUTING.md

 At this point, either you, or one of our core contributors can write up the proposal.
 Before being merged, this PR must be approved by you and our core contributors (of course, self-approvals don’t count :) ).

+Proposal PRs must include links to the relevant issue.

 # Fixes

 If you see any typos, grammatical mistakes or the like, please do open a PR!